Deepti1206/deepti1206.github.io/docs/index.md

 glimpse(data)
 ```
 Output link
-Now we have succesful removed the unncessary 16 colmuns which are mentioned in the code and in addition to that, we have renamed the column names for style guide purposes and now we will re-check the data sructure.
+Now I have succesful removed the unncessary 16 colmuns which are mentioned in the code and in addition to that, I have renamed the column names for style guide purposes and now I will re-check the data sructure.
 The data is now reduced to the 810,103 observations and 8 variables and the column names have been changed.

 The snapshot of the summary of data is given below:
 ![str data](https://raw.githubusercontent.com/Deepti1206/deepti1206.github.io/blob/main/docs/images/str(data).png)

-Before moving ahead, it is necessary to know that the model cannot fit into the character datatype (i.e data which has categories) and hence we convert those datatypes into numerical values.
-After that we will check the statistical description.
+Before moving ahead, it is necessary to know that the model cannot fit into the character datatype (i.e data which has categories) and hence I will convert those datatypes into numerical values.
+After that I will check the statistical description.

 ```
 #converting to numeric